Natsulus/BD-Repo/plugins/Creation Date/README.md

-**Current Version**: 1.1.1
+**Current Version**: 1.1.2

 ## How to Use

 1. Download and Enable Plugin
 2. Modify the CSS and Format in the Settings Panel
-3. Click on a user to for a modal popout which should also contain their Creation Date
+3. Click on a user for a modal popout which should also contain their Creation Date

 ## CSS